 Fun fact: Goldenberg’s Peanut Chews were first used in the U.S. military during World War I as a ration bar.
 The high protein recipe and unique flavor made the retro candy popular among the troops.
 It wasn’t until four years after its making that the chews were introduced to stores.
 Maryland and Pennsylvania have adored the nostalgic candy since.

 Believed to be the oldest candy brand in America, Good & Plenty is the definition of old-fashioned.
 Black licorice isn’t for everyone, but Michigan and Nevada beg to differ.
 Even if you’re not a huge fan, you could spot the box from a mile away.
 The pink-and-white chewy pieces were first produced in 1893 in Philadelphia.
 The retro candy can still be found in the candy aisles or concessions everywhere.

 Deliciously crunchy English toffee on the inside and smooth milk chocolate draped on the outside are on the minds of Delaware and North Dakota.
 These scrumptious bars have been around since the 1920s, and it’s no surprise the savory combination of the Heath Bar has become one of America’s favorites.

 They don’t make candy like they used to, do they?
 From the bright colors to the wide assortments of sweets, there will always be something magical and whimsical about trips to the local candy store.
 Even after years and years, our childhood favorites continue to be sold today.
 And while you never really outgrow your love for nostalgic candy, you or someone you love may have outgrown the usefulness of a life insurance policy.
-Contact us at Coventry Direct to see if you qualify to sell your policy today!
+If you’re looking to find out how much your life insurance policy is worth, contact us at Coventry Direct to see if you qualify to sell your policy today!